22Neves/devsite-docs/guides/checkout-pro/refunds-and-cancellations.en.md

 Before making a refund, it is important to consider the following factors:

 - **Refund period**: Refunds can be issued within 180 days after the payment approval.
-- **Payment method**: Credit card payments are refunded to the statement; other methods,----[mlb]----such as Pix, for example,------------refund the amount to the payer's account.
+- **Payment method**: Credit card payments are refunded to the statement; other methods----[mlb]----, such as Pix, for example,------------ refund the amount to the payer's account.
 - **Account balance**: It is necessary to have sufficient balance available in your account to perform the refund; otherwise, the transaction will be rejected.
 - **Manual order processing**: Only individual transactions can be refunded manually.
 To refund a complete purchase, all associated transactions must be fully reversed.